 Simplistic is treating complex issues as simpler than they really are.

-If we measure simplicity solely by syllables, we risk tipping into simplistic.
-That means people might get the message, but not get what they need from it.
+If we measure simplicity only by its syllables, and not its ability to clearly convey a concept, we risk tipping into simplistic.
+This means people might understand what’s being said, but not get what they need from it.
+The message isn’t telling the whole story.

-Siegel’s answer reminded me of a quote I’d once written on a sticky note:
+Siegel’s answer reminded me of a quote I wrote on a sticky note, likely because it’s on the back cover of his book:

 “Everything should be made as simple as possible, but no simpler.”

-Since Albert Einstein said this decades before Alan Siegel created Brand Voice, I can only assume it was meant for a mathematical context.
-But the words get at the precise balance we try to strike with language—one that, when done correctly, works like a formula but comes off like an art.
+Since Albert Einstein said this decades before Alan Siegel created Brand Voice, I can only assume it was originally meant for a mathematical context.
+But gets at the precise balance we as simplifiers try to strike with language—one that, when done correctly, works with the consistency of a formula, but delivers language like an art.

-While simple takes many forms, there’s a right form for every organization.
-Finding it starts with sound strategy, the core idea that underpins a brand.
-Building that strategy takes going below your organization’s surface to discover how it’s distinct and finding the disconnect between this distinction and external perceptions.
-It’s an exhaustive process involving interviews, market research and deep collaboration between teams—both yours, and ours.
-But from it, a beautifully simple foundation emerges, guiding a brand’s entire expression—how it looks, acts and sounds.
+Strategy is the core idea that underpins a brand.
+Building a sound strategy takes going below an organization’s surface to discover what makes it distinct and connecting these distinctions with external perceptions.
+The process requires in-depth conversation, research and deep collaboration between teams.
+From it, a foundation for simplicity emerges, guiding a brand’s entire expression—how it looks, acts and speaks.

-Find what makes your organization special.
-Then say it everywhere, in the simplest way possible—but no simpler.
+Start with what makes your organization special.
+Then say it everywhere, as simple as possible—but no simpler.

 Chad Thomas is Associate Director of Brand Communication at global brand consultancy Siegel+Gale.